aryanmeh624/Graphing-2d/README.md

 ## 📝 License

-This project is available under the MIT License.
+This project is available under the GNU License.

----
-⭐ Don't forget to star this repo if you found it helpful!